JUNE 2025 READING LIST

 READ LIKE A WRITER BY FRANCINE PROSE

-I found Prose’s book at a library sale, and by the title, I thought it would be a fitting read as I continue to learn how to become a better writer.
+I found Prose’s book at a library sale, and by the title, I thought it would be a fitting read as I continue learning to become a better writer.
 Although the beginning was intriguing and the Prose made some fine points, the complete dissection of language was overwhelming.
-The author cleverly broke down writing by chapter, paragraph, sentence, and word choice.
+The author cleverly broke down writing into chapters, paragraphs, sentences, and word choice.
 Even so, I found myself becoming weary of the tremendous amount of detail.

 The continual dissection of the written word drained me more than providing a resource.
 I am sure that the more meticulous person who wants to delve deeply into the meaning behind every word, sentence, and paragraph could absolutely benefit from the dissection.
 I firmly believe I have a lot to learn about writing and crafting a novel that can inspire others.
 However, the academic approach is not my style.
 I have to write what I see in my mind, how I feel, and the vision I have.
 The particulars and details will be sorted out later.
 Is this the best way to write a book?
 Perhaps not, but it is what I can do.